-(a) The "lag payroll" instituted in the 1982-85 Agreement shall remain in effect.
+- (a) The "lag payroll" instituted in the 1982-85 Agreement shall remain in effect.
 When employees leave State service, their final salary check shall be issued at the end of the payroll period next following the payroll period in which their service is discontinued.
-This final salary check shall be paid at the employee's then current salary rate.

-(b) The salary deferral program instituted by legislative action in 1990, and implemented in 1991, shall remain in effect for all employees.
-Employees hired since July 16, 1992 will have five (5) days of salary deferred as promptly as possible after the date of execution of this agreement by having their paychecks reduced by one (1) day's pay each payroll period for five (5) consecutive biweekly pay periods.
+This final salary check shall be paid at the employee's then current salary rate. - (b) The salary deferral program instituted by legislative action in 1990, and implemented in 1991, shall remain in effect for all employees.
 Employees newly added to the payroll shall have five days of salary deferred pursuant to the provision of Chapter 947 of the Laws of 1990, as amended by Chapter 702 of the Laws of 1991.